February – Winter or Spring?

 We could be only three weeks away from seeing spring color!

-Soil Test – If your lawn did not respond as expected to fertilizer last year, you may have a soil problem.
-It is a good idea to have your soil tested every three to four years to ensure the soil will continue to yield a healthy landscape.
+If your lawn did not respond as expected to fertilizer last year, you may have a soil problem.
+It is a good idea to have your soil tested every two to three years to ensure the soil will continue to yield a healthy landscape.
 A soil analysis will provide you with the pH and levels of nitrogen, phosphorus, and potassium.
 A pH range of 6.0 to 7.5 is acceptable for most plants.

-Or, if you would like us to handle this for you, respond to this email or call (405)367-3873.
-We will gather a sample, deliver it to the lab, call you to discuss the findings, and prescribe a soil amendment plan if needed.
+If you would like to schedule a soil test respond to this email or call (405)367-3873.
+We will gather a sample and deliver it to the lab.
+Once we have the soil test results, we will send you a report and prescribe a soil amendment plan if needed.

 Key Point: For the best lawn and landscape, have your soil tested every two to three years.